Francis Erb 1928 - 2020 - Obituary

-Painted Post - Reverend Francis J. Erb, age 91 of Painted Post, passed away on Thursday, July 2, 2020, at Robert Packer Hospital.
-He was born on September 3, 1928, in Rochester, the son of the late Frank J. and Mary E. Erb.
+Reverend Francis J. Erb, age 91 of Painted Post, passed away on Thursday, July 2, 2020 at Robert Packer Hospital.
+He was born on September 3, 1928 in Rochester, the son of the late Frank J. and Mary E. Erb.

 Father Francis J. Erb has spent most of his priesthood ministering in the Southern Tier, but grew up in Rochester, where he belonged to St. Ambrose Parish and attended Aquinas Institute and St. Andrew's and St. Bernard's seminaries.
 He was ordained June 5, 1954, by Bishop James E. Kearney at Sacred Heart Cathedral.